 Will I lose comments if I deactivate Disqus?

-The Disqus for WordPress plugin automatically syncs comments back to WordPress.
-These comments will remain in WordPress should Disqus be deactivated or removed.
+The Disqus for WordPress plugin supports syncing comments back to your WordPress database.
+These comments will be available in WordPress should Disqus be deactivated or removed from your site.
 You can also export your comments from Disqus at any time.

 Can I import my existing WordPress comments into Disqus?